In 1852, the Chicago and Rock Island Railroad began construction of a 40 mile route from Chicago to the nearby city of Joliet.

 Since its original forming, the IAIS has turned a once dead mainline into a thriving alternative to Interstate 80.
 Today, this segment is known as the 1st Subdivision.

 Perhaps the most famous railroad bridge across the Mississippi River is the Government Bridge, locally known as the Arsenal Bridge.

-The bridge carries dual lanes of traffic and two tracks of Iowa Interstate on its 8 spans across the Mississippi.
+The bridge carries dual lanes of traffic and two tracks of Iowa Interstate Railroad on its 8 spans across the Mississippi.

 This was also the site of the first railroad bridge across the Mississippi, built 1856.
-This bridge was replaced in 1872 with another wooden bridge.
-This bridge served is usefulness and was replaced by this structure in 1895.

 All the spans on this bridge are pin connected, with the exception of the vehicle approach on the west end.
 These spans vary in length.

 As taken from the HAER documentation: